jehama/MSSQL-audit-scripts/README.md

 # MSSQL-audit-scripts

-scripts that can be used when auditing a MSSQL Server.
+Scripts that can be used when auditing a MSSQL Server.
+This script has currently been tested on MSSQL 2012 and MSSQL 2016.